surfing4fun/Shavit-Surf-Timer/README.md

 - Teleport player back to stage start zone: Use command `!back` to back to stage start
 - Customize noclip speed: Use `!noclipspeed` to change noclip speed
 - Allow to set max velocity for each map

+### - Separate message optional
+- Control most of chat message in a menu. use `sm_message` to open it.

 ### - Better zone creation style